Mafoko: Structuring and Building Open Multilingual Terminologies for South African NLP: Methodology

 \subsection{Domain Coverage}

-The scope of \emph{Marito} is intentionally domain-agnostic, allowing for the inclusion of terminology lists from a wide array of fields.
+The scope of \emph{Mafoko} is intentionally domain-agnostic, allowing for the inclusion of terminology lists from a wide array of fields.
 For instance, the DSAC lists encompass domains such as Information and Communication Technology (ICT), Mathematics, Finance, Health Sciences, and Parliamentary Procedure.
 The {StatsSA} collection provides comprehensive multilingual terminology for statistics.
 Similarly, the Open Educational Resource Term Bank (OERTB) project focused on developing African language terminologies for higher education across multiple disciplines \citep{oertb, taljard2015collocations}.
 This broad coverage ensures the dataset's utility across diverse research and application contexts.
+We include the University of Pretoria multilingual glossary, the UNISA Multilingual Robotics Glossary: South African Languages Version\footnote{\url{https://ir.unisa.ac.za/handle/10500/30440}}, Multilingual Linguistic Terminology Project (SAMLT)\footnote{\url{https://hdl.handle.net/20.500.12185/669}} \cite{samlt} and the AI Terminologies in African Languages \cite{ssa_ai_terminologies_2025}.